vriajs/vria/README.md

 ### Create a production build

-You can build your app for production to the `build/` directory by running either `yarn run build` or `npm run build`.
+You can build your app for production to the `build/` directory by running either `yarn build` or `npm run build`.

 ---